ranjitiyer/hugo-static-app/content/posts/noaa-weather-1.md

 . . .
 ```

+These results are believable, if a country's population and size are taken into account.
 That's it for this post.
 More fun exploration in the next post.
 Stay tuned!